 The cost and commitment of a full-time CFO may be too much for smaller organizations.
 In these cases, a fractional CFO is a great alternative.
 Fractional CFOs perform all the same functions as full-time CFOs and can help you solve specific financial problems on a part-time basis.
-This means you can get a long-term partner who can provide the advice you need at a “fraction” of the cost.
+This means business owners can get a long-term partner who can provide the advice they need at a “fraction” of the cost.

 What to Look for in a CFO

 When seeking to hire a CFO, look for candidates with at least 10 years of experience dealing with financial issues similar to your own.
 For instance, if you are planning to raise capital, look for a CFO who has successfully led such an effort in the past.
 Furthermore, if you can find a CFO who has built a company of their own, all the better.
 Such a candidate will be uniquely equipped to understand the pressures of the CEO position and offer sage advice.

 As to pedigree, a good CFO will have an undergraduate degree in finance or a related field, and most will hold a master’s degree, CPA, or CMA.
 Look for a track record of building and executing strategies that successfully improved efficiency and profitability in addition to technical skills.
 The ideal candidate will have strong financial planning, risk management, leadership, communication, and problem-solving skills.